josefondrej/JosefOndrej/README.md

 My name is Josef Ondrej and I enjoy building useful mathematical and machine learning models.

 I have a solid background in mathematics ➗, particularly in statistics and probability theory, from my studies at university.
-But I also certainly do not shy away from scraping data and digging into it and writing well tested ✅ production code with CI/CD pipelines and monitoring 🖥 -- skills that I gained while developing and operating the [Watson Assistant Autolearn](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-autolearn) feature at IBM.
+But I also certainly do not shy away from scraping data, digging into it and writing well tested ✅ production code with CI/CD pipelines and monitoring 🖥 -- skills that I gained while developing and operating the [Watson Assistant Autolearn](https://cloud.ibm.com/docs/watson-assistant?topic=watson-assistant-autolearn) feature at IBM.